 Personal gear consisted of a mix of Kuiu and Sitka clothing, which we have used many times in the backcountry in all kinds of weather.
 Horse packing gear was what we always use in the way of Decker saddles, pads, panniers, top packs, etc.

-Optics and Tripods: Optics were an especially important gear element specifically required for the mobile roving camp and long-range spotting techniques used on this hunt.
+Optics were an especially important gear element specifically required for the mobile roving camp and long-range spotting techniques used on this hunt.
 On this hunt, we planned to locate our camps where we could access high points for considerable glassing.
 This involves very carefully and patiently picking apart distant ridges, aspen thickets, and brushy hillsides up to two miles away in search of a mule deer head, antler, rear end, or whatever.
 Some days we glassed from daylight until dark.

 All-day glassing is fatiguing regardless of your gear.
 Handholding your binoculars without the aid of a tripod is even more difficult.
 What a lot of hunters don’t know is that the use of a tripod for glassing increases one’s efficiency of spotting game two or threefold, especially at long distances.